 Fasting for 16 hours a day, leaving an eating window of 8 hours, is called the 16:8 method or the Leangains diet.

-During the 16:8 diet, men fast for 16 hours each day, and women fast for 14 hours.
+During the 16:8 diet, males fast for 16 hours each day, and females fast for 14 hours.
 This type of intermittent fast may be helpful for someone who has already tried the 12-hour fast but did not see any benefits.

 On this fast, people usually finish their evening meal by 8 p.m. and then skip breakfast the next day, not eating again until noon.